mmistakes/made-mistakes-jekyll/_posts/articles/2016-08-21-jekyll-static-comments.md

   creditlink: "https://unsplash.com/@brenomachado"
 comments: true
 featured: true
-modified:
+modified: 2016-08-21T17:00:10-04:00
 ---

 Offloading comments to an external service like Disqus[^third-party-commenting] has always felt like a necessary evil to me when building Jekyll sites.

 Convenient to embed a small bit of `<script>` voodoo into your pages, sure.
-But kiss goodbye to controlling the user experience, look and feel, data, and shred of privacy.
+But kiss goodbye to controlling the user experience, look and feel, data, and privacy.
 The alternatives haven't been all that great for the statically-minded unless you were willing to make some compromises...

 [^third-party-commenting]: There are several third-party commenting services to choose from: [**Disqus**](https://disqus.com/), [**IntenseDebate**](https://intensedebate.com/), [**Livefrye**](http://web.livefyre.com/), [**Facebook**](https://developers.facebook.com/docs/plugins/comments/), and countless others.
 They all essentially work the same --- you embed some JavaScript on your site and comments magically appear.